 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into one of your muscles.

-- You may receive other vaccinations at the same time as this one, but in a different body area.
-You should receive other information sheets on those vaccinations.
-Make sure you understand all the information given to you.
+- You may receive other vaccines at the same time as this one, but in a different body area.
+You should receive patient instructions for all of the vaccines.
+Talk to your doctor or nurse if you have questions.

 Drugs and Foods to Avoid